‘General Hospital’ Spoilers Bombshell: ‘GH’ Best Kept Secret Leaked – Patient 6 Is Cassadine Assassin!

 Burton is Patient 6 and Jason

 General Hospital spoilers reveal the man behind the mask is Steve Burton.
 A leaked set photo shows Burton in the outfit in front of the wall of bamboo from the clinic set.
 Ava was told he’s a dangerous psychopath and to avoid him.
 All of that matches the description of Patient 6 from the BattleCon game.
-But also remember that Helena put a microchip in (Billy Miller) Jason’s brain she thought would control him.
+But also remember that Helena put a microchip in Jason’s (Billy Miller) brain that she thought would control him.
 Jason/Miller was under her control for a while but then he fought the programming.

 Hmm pic.twitter.com/CzFhecRp7o